What’s the connection between AMBA and BGA?

 Is accreditation a pre-requisite for my students to access BGA’s student and graduate membership platform?

 No. Business Schools need only become educational members to grant their current students access to the student and graduate membership platform.
-However, for graduates to become members, the Business School will have to undertake validation and accreditation.
+However, for graduates to become members, the Business School will have to undertake validation and/or accreditation.

 When will the student and graduate membership platform launch?